 Teleport Proxy implements a special method to let clients get short-lived authentication certificates signed by the Certificate Authority (CA) provided by the Auth Service.

-tshclient generates an OpenSSH keypair.
-It forwards the generated public key, username, password and second factor token to the proxy.
+tshclient generates an OpenSSH key pair.
+It forwards the generated public key, username, password, and 2nd-factor token to the proxy.

-- The Proxy Service forwards request to the Auth Service.
+- The Proxy Service forwards the request to the Auth Service.

-which defaults to 12 hours, but can be configured in
+that defaults to 12 hours but can be configured in

-- The Proxy Server returns the user certificate to the client and client stores
+- The Proxy Server returns the user certificate to the client and the client stores it in

 Using Client Certificates